Shingles is a painful rash caused by an infection of a nerve underneath the skin with the varicella-zoster virus.

-- To prevent, as much as possible, PHN from developing.
+- To prevent, as much as possible, complications from developing.

 Loose-fitting cotton clothes are best to reduce irritating the affected area of skin.
 Pain may be eased by cooling the affected area with ice cubes (wrapped in a plastic bag), wet dressings, or a cool bath.
 A non-adherent dressing that covers the rash when it is blistered and raw may help to reduce pain caused by contact with clothing.
 Simple creams (emollients) may be helpful if the rash is itchy.

-Painkillers - for example, paracetamol, or paracetamol combined with codeine (eg, co-codamol), or anti-inflammatory painkillers such as ibuprofen - may give some relief.
-Strong painkillers such as oxycodone and tramadol may be needed in some cases.
+Painkillers - for example, paracetamol, or paracetamol combined with codeine (such as co-codamol), or anti-inflammatory painkillers (such as ibuprofen) - may give some relief.
+Strong painkillers (such as oxycodone and tramadol) may be needed in some cases.

-Antiviral medicines include aciclovir, famciclovir, and valaciclovir.
+Antiviral medicines include aciclovir, famciclovir and valaciclovir.
 An antiviral medicine does not kill the virus but works by stopping the virus from multiplying.
 So, it may limit the severity of symptoms of the shingles episode.
 It had also been hoped that antiviral medicines would reduce the risk of pain persisting into PHN.
 However, the research so far has shown that the current antiviral medicines taken during an episode of shingles do not seem to have much impact on the prevention of PHN.
-Further research is needed in this area to determine if certain groups of patients do benefit and if newer antiviral drugs can prevent PHN.
+Further research is needed in this area to determine if newer antiviral drugs can prevent PHN.

 As a general rule, the following groups of people who develop shingles will normally be advised to take an antiviral medicine:

 - If you are over the age of 50.
 The older you are, the more risk there is of severe shingles or complications developing and the more likely you are to benefit from treatment.

 - If you are of any age and have any of the following: